TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 * Using a git submodule to check out the Hugo theme
 * Sending a notfication via [Pushover](https://pushover.net/) when the site has been updated

 I originally had the theme submodule defined as ssh link.
 However, when installing Caddy reported errors about not being able to access the deploy key I provisioned in the caddy home folder.
 Double checking permissions, trying the same steps as caddy user, all worked fine.
-This point I worked around by switching the submodule reference to https.
+This part I worked around by switching the submodule reference to https.

 When setting up the pushover script I ran into the same issue, and then discovered that systemd has the ability to protect home folders, which is turned on in the systemd script provided by Caddy.
 This could also have been worked around by adding the curl command directly in the Caddyfile.